Taiki130/ecsexec/README.md

 - `--cluster value`: Specifies the ECS cluster name.
 Default is `$ECSEXEC_CLUSTER`.
 - `--service value`: Specifies the ECS service name.
 Default is `$ECSEXEC_SERVICE`.
 - `--container value`: Specifies the container name.
 Default is `$ECSEXEC_CONTAINER`.
 - `--command value`: Specifies the login shell.
-Default is /bin/sh, and it can be overridden by `$ESCEXEC_COMMAND`.
+Default is /bin/sh, and it can be overridden by `$ECSEXEC_COMMAND`.
 - `--help, -h`: Displays the help message.

 ## Examples